-In order for one of your ideas to become a viable solution it must be an ideal fit for your Universal View.
+In order for one of your ideas to become a viable solution, it must be an ideal fit for your Universal View.
 If it’s not a good fit, then you have absolutely no hope in the world of bringing this idea to fruition.
 It just won’t work because LIFE will simply get in the way.
 You must therefore either choose to implement a different idea that will lead to a new set of possible scenarios, or you will need to commit yourself to making some drastic changes to your life.
 You simply can’t have it both ways.
-If you try, then you will unfortunately just get caught up in a self-sabotage cycle that will hinder your progress.
+If you try, then you will unfortunately just get caught up in a self-sabotaging cycle that will hinder your progress.

 Evaluating Your Idea